 Empedocles was a poet, and his only surviving major works (in fragments and written in hexameter) are On Nature (Peri Phuseos) and Purifications (his later religious-themed work).
 Being that I could write all day about Empedocles and the implications of his thought (and you likely have other Classical Wisdom Weekly articles to attend to, don’t you, dear reader?), I will attempt instead to give a brief overview of On Nature.

-comprising nature (phusis): Earth, Air, Fire, and Water.
+For many of the pre-Socratics, their approach to philosophy consisted of trying to get at the root of things, beginning with the universe at large and then moving inwards from there.
+Empedocles posited four underlying substances, or “elements” comprising nature (phusis): Earth, Air, Fire, and Water.
 These he considered to be the “roots” of the “stuff” which we perceive and interact with every day.
 This view of nature remained prevalent in western thought down to the Renaissance.
 (It still survives today in some circles, especially in neo-Pagan thought.)

 Of course, today we generally have a far different understanding of the word “elements,” or the underlying “stuff” of the natural universe.
 Our modern understanding of “all that is” (for Materialists, anyway) comes down to the 118 elements (as of 2017) arranged on the periodic table.
 (Catalogued in this fashion beginning with Mendeleev in 1869.)
 The air that we breathe, for instance, is comprised of several gases, primarily nitrogen (78%), oxygen (nearly 21 %), and argon (nearly 1%), along with other trace elements.

 As the entire philosophic enterprise is often referred to as a millennia-long “conversation,” individual philosophers, such as Empedocles, are often seen as in conversation with, or as reacting to, other thinkers of their time (or immediately preceding).
 From Parmenides, Empedocles accepted the fundamental principle “that nothing can arise out of nothing,” nor can anything perish into nonentity.
 Sound familiar?! (“Matter is neither created nor destroyed” – 18th Century French chemist, Antoine Lavoisier) Whereas for Parmenides this meant that all motion and change must be illusory, Empedocles admits that there is a real process in nature: “the mixture and separation of things mixed.”